How to Get DBE Certified in California Through the CUCP

 The owner must be a U.S. citizen or lawful permanent resident who is either a member of a presumed disadvantaged group or can demonstrate disadvantage on a case-by-case basis.

-Presumed groups: Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, Subcontinent Asian Americans, and Women.
+Historically presumed groups: Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, Subcontinent Asian Americans, and Women.

 Independence